GH¢5m Ghana Awards House is a priority – Executive Director

 The Ghana Award House is expected to be completed within 36 weeks.

-When completed, it will house a two-storey office block, a 200-capacity conference room, and a training facility.
+When completed, it will house a two-storey office block, a 200-capacity conference room, and training facility.

 It was conceived in 2003 when a parcel of land was secured for its construction after which there has been a lot of partnerships and investments for its realization.